dlilab/Teaching_Ecology/content/iNat.md

 title: Extra Credit
 ---

-Adter discussion, **we decide to offer 10 points of extra credit for all students in spring 2022**.
+After discussion, **we decide to offer 10 points of extra credit for all students in spring 2022**.
 To earn these extra points, students need to participant the 2022 [city nature challenge](https://citynaturechallenge.org).
 City nature challenge provides an exciting way to encourage us to connect with nature and to put our amazing biodiversity in cities on maps.
 This year's city nature challenge takes place in 2 parts:

 - **April 29 to May 2: taking pictures of wild plants and animals**
 - May 3 to May 8: identifying what was found